cfoh/UAV-Trajectory-Optimization/README.md

 We show the results of the ML performance below.
 Similar to the observation of the authors, the Q-learning algorithm converged slowly and reached the optimal trajectory at around 800,000 rounds (or episodes).

-We also included the results of SARSA.
-Interestingly, SARSA fails to discover the optimal path and return to the final landing cell.
+We also included the results of DQN.
+As can be seen, DQN converges significantly faster which is indicated by the paper and confirmed by our experiments.

 <table>
   <tr>